RestAuth/server/doc/developer/backends.rst

 RestAuth can use different backends for each individual task, but property- and group-backends may depend on a specific user-backend being used.
-Most prominently, the default backends :py:class:`~RestAuth.backends.django_orm.DjangoPropertyBackend` and :py:class:`~RestAuth.backends.django_orm.DjangoGroupBackend` require that you also use :py:class:`~RestAuth.backends.django_orm.DjangoUserBackend`.
+Most prominently, the default backends :py:class:`~RestAuth.backends.django_backend.DjangoPropertyBackend` and :py:class:`~RestAuth.backends.django_backend.DjangoGroupBackend` require that you also use :py:class:`~RestAuth.backends.django_backend.DjangoUserBackend`.

 Configuring backends
 ____________________